wenwei202/smoothout/README.md

 # SmoothOut: Smoothing Out Sharp Minima for Generalization in Large-Batch Deep Learning

 ## Related paper
-This is code of paper of https://arxiv.org/abs/1805.07898 In large-batch training of deep neural networks, accuracy loss is observed.
-Some hypothesize this is because of the existance of sharp minima in deep neural networks.
+This is the code of paper  https://arxiv.org/abs/1805.07898 .
+In large-batch training of deep neural networks, accuracy loss is observed.
+[Some](https://arxiv.org/abs/1609.04836) hypothesize that this is because of the existance of sharp minima in deep neural networks.
 In the paper, smoothout method is proposed to eliminate sharp minima in deep neural networks in large-batch training, such that we can use a larger batch size to improve the scalability of distributed training of deep neural networks.

 This code is based on [bigBatch](https://github.com/eladhoffer/bigBatch).